 - Caregivers show improved parenting skills, increased support to the child, and reduced levels of depression and trauma-related distress.

 - Studies show excellent maintenance of treatment gains up to two years after treatment ends.

 - TF-CBT training is available to therapists with graduate degrees in a mental health discipline.
-Training includes a 10-hour web-based training, two days of live training, and a series of 12 consultation calls with a TF-CBT expert.
+Training includes a 11-hour web-based training, two days of live training, and a series of 12 consultation calls with a TF-CBT expert.
+The optional Advanced Training (1 day) is strongly encouraged.
 Outcomes measurement using formal pre- and post-treatment assessment tools is a required part of the training process.

 - Licensed therapists can become TF-CBT certified by completing the training and passing a knowledge-based test.

 - Detailed information about training and certification requirements can be found at www.tfcbt.org.